coccon/proffastpylot/docs/folder_structure.md

 ...
 ```

-It is compatible to PROFFIT
+It is compatible to PROFFIT.

 ### Result path
-In the result folder run specific information is stored.
+In the result folder run-specific information is stored.
 In ths folder the retrieval of all days are stored.
 Those files are merged to a
 single file `combined_invparms_<site_name>_StartStopDates<YYYYMMDD>_<YYYYMMDD>.csv`.
 Furhtermore the logfiles of the runs are stored in `result_path/logfiles`.

-## 3. The PROFAST path
+## 3. The PROFFAST path

 PROFFASTpylot needs the information where the binaries of the PROFFAST folder
 are stored in.
 This information is passed to PROFFASTpylot by `<proffast_path>`.